gabrio62/CURSAT-ver.-2.0/README.txt

 and save it as a text file.

-Once you run it it will ask you how many columns (sampling events) you wish to consider (in this case 10).
+Once you run it, CURSAT ver.
+2.0 will ask you how many columns (sampling events) you wish to consider (in this case 10).
 Then, it will ask you to indicate the number of rows (species, in this case 12).
-You will indicate how many bootstrap replicates you wish to create.
+You will indicate how many bootstrap pseudoreplicates you wish to create.
 Last things you need to input are the names of the input and output files.
 By default, bootstrap replicates are saved in "boot.out" and they will look like this:

 "CURSAT ver 1.0              Date:         10-14-2017      Hour:  11:50:57
 Input file:   test 10 sampling events x 12 species.txt
 Output file:  test 10 sampling events x 12 species.out
 Number of columns:           10